Jbz797/angular-strict-tslint-rules/README.md

     "noUnusedParameters": true, // Report errors on unused parameters "strict": true, // Enable all strict type checking options }
+  "angularCompilerOptions": {
+    "fullTemplateTypeCheck": true, // Enables the binding expression validation phase of the template compiler "strictInjectionParameters": true, // Reports an error for a supplied parameter whose injection type cannot be determined "strictInputAccessModifiers": true, // Whether access modifiers such as private/protected/readonly are honored when assigning a binding expression to an @Input()
+    "strictTemplates": true // Enables strict template type checking }
 }
 ```